vivekvjyn/strawberry-fields/README.md

 ```bash
 source venv/bin/activate
 ```
-Create a `.env` file in the root directory of your project and copy the following into the file:
+Create a `.env` file in the root directory of your project and copy the following into the file.

 ```makefile
 USER=username
 PASSWORD=password
 SECRET_KEY=secret_key
 ```
-Replace username, password, and secret_key with your actual MongoDB username, password, and Flask secret key
+Replace username, password, and secret_key with your actual MongoDB username, password, and Flask secret key.

 ### Install Dependencies